Key Arizona Medical Marijuana Laws for Patients

-Arizona’s medical cannabis laws were enacted in 2010 after the passing of Proposition 203, the Arizona Medical Marijuana Act (AMMA), and many of these laws are still valid for medical marijuana (MMJ) patients today.
-In 2020, recreational marijuana was legalized with Proposition 207 for adults age 21 and above, which has created some confusion for patients.
+Arizona’s medical cannabis laws were enacted in 2010 after the passing of Proposition 203, the Arizona Medical Marijuana Act (AMMA).
+These laws still apply to medical marijuana (MMJ) patients today.

 Arizona's Medical Marijuana Program

 Arizona's medical marijuana program has been regulated by the Arizona Department of Health Services (ADHS) since 2010.
-Patients of any age with a qualifying condition can obtain a medical marijuana card from the ADHS as long as they have a physician's recommendation.
-For regular patients, the application fee for a new or renewed card is $150.
-For SNAP recipients, the fee is reduced to $75.
+Patients of any age with a qualifying condition can apply for a medical marijuana card from the ADHS as long as they have a physician's recommendation.

 The process for obtaining a physician’s recommendation and registering as a patient is simple with us.
 You can even get your Arizona medical marijuana card online.